pygmystack/pygmy/README.md

 ## Is Pygmy running?

-These instructions will currently install the new version as `pygmy-go` so that the old version is still available if you have installed it.
+These instructions will currently install the new version as `pygmy` so that the old version is still available if you have installed it.
 With no Pygmy running, you should get "connection refused" when attempting to connect to the local amazee network.